fabaff/fsl-test-bench/README.md

-# Fedora Security Lab Test bench
+# FSL Test bench
-The Fedora Security Lab Test bench provides a save environment for security auditing and testing and can be used for teaching security testing methodologies.
+The Fedora Security Lab (FSL) Test bench provides a save environment for security auditing and testing and can be used for teaching security testing methodologies.
 At the moment the focus lies on web applications.
 All application are running on top of a current Fedora installation with a ​Lighttpd webserver and a ​MySQL server.

-The Fedora Security Lab Test bench includes:
+The FSL Test bench includes:

-* Vulnerable web applications (DVWA, bWAPP, SQLI Labs, and SQLol)
+* Vulnerable web applications (DVWA, bWAPP, SQLI Labs, MIRC, and more)
 * PHP shells (PHP Shell, ​b374k, and ​DNA Shell)
 * Low-interaction honeypots
 * ​Helper tools (Log viewer, CGIs, ​linfo, and ​phpmyadmin)